 • DO NOT apply Bee Gone indoors (including crawl spaces).

-• DO NOT use Bee Gone on: vegetables or food crops, pets, soil that is water saturated or frozen or in any conditions where run-off or movement from the treatment area (site) is likely to occur.
+• DO NOT use Bee Gone on the following: vegetables or food crops, pets, soil that is water saturated or frozen or in any conditions where run-off or movement from the treatment area (site) is likely to occur.

 • DO NOT apply Bee Gone when wind velocity favors drift.